Alejandro1337-home/Document-Document-Document/DNS/README.md

-# Instructions on setting up DNS on your CentOS machine
+# Setting up DNS on your CentOS machine

 ---

-# Setting Up a Custom TLD with DNS on CentOS

 ## Part A: Configuring DNS for Customized TLD